Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Its main jobs are bending the knee (bringing your heel toward your buttocks) and extending the hip (pushing your thigh backward).

-This muscle is crucial for activities like running and jumping, and it helps stabilize your knee during various movements.
+This muscle is crucial for running and jumping, and it helps stabilize your knee during various movements.

 Semitendinosus